Skip to Content

 People let animals procreate whenever they want to, regardless of the consequences.
 Bitches need not have a litter before they’re spayed.
 Anyone claiming this to be the case is living in a dream world.

-Studies show that puppies can be neutered or spayed and not suffer as a result.
-Spaying a bitch prior to her first heat period decreases the risk of uterine infections and breast cancer.
+Studies show that puppies can be neutered or spayed and not suffer.
+Spaying a bitch before her first heat period decreases the risk of uterine infections and breast cancer.

 Neutering a male doesn’t make him into a wimp.
 It makes him easier to train by channeling sexual energy into other areas of his life.